Overview

 AES-256-GCM

 +AGM The modern default.
 HexDroid-to-HexDroid, or HexDroid-to-HexChat via the companion plugin.
-Authenticated encryption with a fresh random nonce per message and replay-binding to the channel name.
+Authenticated encryption with a fresh random nonce per message and replay-binding to the conversation.
 Recommended for all new conversations.

 Blowfish